i502Club/OS_Square/readme.md

 This is a payment provider plugin for [![OpenStore Ecommerce](assets/images/os_logo_150X29.png)](https://www.openstore-ecommerce.com/en-gb/OpenStore).
 It will enable any
 DNN 9.4+ site running OpenStore to accept CC payments into their [Square](https://squareup.com/) account.
 You must have a valid Square account and a [developers](https://developer.squareup.com/) api key for this provider to work.

 ### About the Install
 The current version of DNN depends on Newtonsoft.Json v10.0.3 and Square v6.5 depends on Newtonsoft.Json 12+.
 You cannot overwrite the version which DNN depends on without errors therefore this module install updates the web config with binding redirects to support side by side versions of Newtonsoft.

 ***NOTE: This is NOT a supported, nor-suggested, process to override and could very well have major impacts to DNN functionality*** -- [read more](https://github.com/dnnsoftware/Dnn.Platform/discussions/4295)

 How's that for a confidence builder?

-The good news is that DNN will update it's Newtonsoft dependency soon and
+The good news is that DNN will update it's Newtonsoft dependency soon and the only real pitfall here is that after ***every DNN upgrade*** the web config mods must be re-applied.
-the only real pitfall here is that after ***every DNN upgrade*** the web config mods must be re-applied.
 At least until the version incompatabilities are resolved.

-***If you are using a 3rd party module with a Newtonsoft dependency that is >10.0.3 and <12.0.3 there exists the potential for a problem***
+Performing a module reinstall/repair will accomplish the changes needed in the web config and it's a required task for DNN admins after any upgrade until v10 arrives.

-Performing a module reinstall/repair will accomplish the changes needed in the web config and it's an unavoidable task for DNN admins after any upgrade until v10 arrives.
+***If you are using a 3rd party module with a Newtonsoft dependency that is >10.0.3 and <12.0.3 there exists the potential for a problem***  You should test in a non production environment if you have concerns before trying an install on your production server.

 Devs should be expecting their web config after an OS_Square install to look as follows: